reactcoder-it/reactcoder-it/README.md

 ## A bit about me

-I like skiing, hiking, running and coding 🖥️
+I like skiing, hiking, running and coding... 🖥️

 ![Happy Hump Day GIF](./giphy.gif)